matash123/lab0/README.md

 the button component was used and it links the official f1 website

 Bootstrap columns
-F1 teams page has columns of the team and the DriversStandings
+F1 teams page has columns of the team and the drivers

 Sass variables